Code-Institute-Submissions/Pokemon-Pairs/README.md

 1. I would like to add a timer that displays minutes and seconds.
 2. I would like to add a button that flashes when the game is ready to play.
-3. I would like to add in a hint button, which shows all the cards for a second to give children a clue if they get stuck.
+3. I would like to add in a hint button, which shows all the cards for a second to give players a clue if they get stuck.
 4. I would like to add a function where the user chooses which Pokémon they would like to see in the game.
 ___
 <span id="defensiveFeatures"></span>
 ## Defensive Features

-As this project is designed for children, it was imperative that I build in multiple fail-safes.
+As this project is designed for an audience including children, it was imperative that I build in multiple fail-safes.
-These following design features are in place to stop children from unintentionally breaking the game.
+These following design features are in place to stop players from unintentionally breaking the game.
-+ Modals guide the children through to the game in an easy and straight forward way.
++ Modals guide the players through to the game in an easy and straight forward way.
 + If the api doesn't load, then an emergency set of cards will be drawn from static images loaded onto the webpage.
 + Emergency cards will load automatically after 30 seconds if the api does not respond.
-+ If a child does not input their name, it has a default of "guest".
++ If a player does not input their name, it has a default of "guest".
 + Clicking on the same card consectutively will not affect the game.
 + Clicking the same card twice will not increase the amount of moves recorded.
-+ Cards will disappear when a pair is chosen to prevent children from clicking them again.
++ Cards will disappear when a pair is chosen to prevent players from clicking them again.
 + User cannot click other cards whilst a pair is diappearing or the wrong pair is resetting.
 + Users cannot swap difficulties halfway through a game.
 + User must fill in the required forms when sending feedback.